MusicTheorist/Grail-Sorting-for-Java/README.md

 6/9/2019 -
 Grail Sort for Java is now slightly faster as well, as rotating keys to their final position is now done through Insertion sort.
 This saves some extra writes and helps Grail Sort run quicker.
 Unfortunately I found a weird hard limit with making this a general case, which I discuss in the comments.

-UPDATE - Unfortunately, there are also edge cases in key rotating.
+UPDATE - Unfortunately, there are edge cases in key rotating as well.
 Will rethink this optimization in the future.

 Grail Sort without KeyInsert, 1 million integers:
 - Without buffer: 368.402ms average